Shreyasramakrishna90/CS6381-01/README.md

 5.Run the script sub.py.in the fourth terminal using ***python sub.py*** 6.Run the script broker.py in the fifth terminal using ***python broker.py***

-***Expected output*** The whole idea of multiple pub-sub implementation can be obtained by running this test.
+Expected output:The whole idea of multiple pub-sub implementation can be obtained by running this test.
 ###################################################################################
 ```